TheMartes/dottr/README.md

 ## Usage
-`dottr preview` — will symlink your current dotfiles into `repo_dir` so, you can see if the paths are configured properly `dottr commit` — will commit your dotfile into dottr repo, copying them into and removing from your computer.
+`dottr preview` — will symlink your current dotfiles into `repo_dir` so, you can see if the paths are configured properly `dottr commit` — will commit your dotfiles into dottr repo, copying them into and removing from your computer.
 It will also symlink them back

 ## Config (yaml)
 ```yaml